zkamvar/zkamvar/content/about/header/index.md

   Zhian N. Kamvar, Ph.
 D.
 ---

-I am the Lesson Infrastructure Technology Developer at [The Carpentries](https://carpentries.org/) working to make the Lesson Infrastructure a more accessible and friendly place to contribute.
+I am the Lesson Infrastructure Developer at [The Carpentries](https://carpentries.org/) working to make the Lesson Infrastructure a more accessible and friendly place to contribute.
 I’m trained in the [population genetics of clonal plant